20AndersDev/Semester-project-2/README.md

 A user that is not logged in:
 - Can see and open the listings but cannot place bids.
 - Can search through the listings.

+Any feedback is appreciated.
+This is an school project so contributions is not accepted.